Track Racing - Frequently Asked Questions

 The next line up the track is the sprinter's line.
 It is a red line 90cm above the black pole line.
 It is used to define the sprinter's lane.
 The lane is the area between the black and red lines, and is used to help ensure safe sprinting on the track.
 There are a whole series of track racing rules dealing with the lane.
 Generally speaking, when a group of riders start a sprint, the first rider into the lane is given possession of the lane.
 No rider can try to pass underneath on the inside of this rider & any rider trying to pass on the outside has to stay out of the lane to do it.
 Once the lead rider is in the lane they cannot come out of the lane if someone is adjacent to them.

-3m above the blue band is a blue line called the stayers line.
+3m above the blue band is a blue line (at Manukau this has faded to look white) called the stayers line.
 This line was originally used during motor-paced races, where the riders were obliged to stay behind their motorcycles, that were called stayers.
 The lead stayer was obliged to drive on the stayers line.
 During warm-up and training events, slower riders are expected to stay above this line, leaving the lower part of the track for fast training.

 Each track has four lines perpendicular to the track.

-The finish line for massed start events (points race, sprints, scratch, madison, elimination) is on the home straight just before the first corner.
-In the middle of each straight is a red starting line, normally used for timed events.
-The Kilo TT, Pursuits, and team events (Team Pursuit and Olympic sprint) all use these lines.
-The 500m TT start line is the small white line extending from the bottom of the track at turn 2.
+The finish line for massed start events (points race, sprints, scratch, madison, elimination etc) is on the home straight just before the first corner.
+In the middle of each straight is a red starting line, used for timed events.
+The Kilo and 500m TT, Pursuits, and team events (Team Pursuit and Team sprint) all use these lines.
 The fourth line is the red 200m mark that is used in the timing of sprints.
-This line is 200m from the finish line & is at the beginning of the back straight.
+This line is 200m from the finish line and is at the beginning of the back straight.

 The Bikes